-Most children with a small PDA have normal heart sounds and peripheral pulses.
-A grade 1 to 3/6 continuous murmur is heard best in the upper left sternal border (see Table: Heart Murmur Intensity).
+Most children with a small PDA have normal 1st and 2nd heart sounds and peripheral pulses.
+A grade 1 to 3/6 continuous murmur, is heard best in the upper left sternal border (see table Heart Murmur Intensity).
 The murmur extends from systole to beyond the 2nd heart sound (S2) into diastole and typically has a different pitch in systole and diastole.

 Premature infants with a significant shunt have bounding pulses and a hyperdynamic precordium.
 A heart murmur occurs in the pulmonary area; the murmur may be continuous, systolic with a short diastolic component, or only systolic, depending on the pulmonary artery pressure.
 Some infants have no audible heart murmur.